PI-Space/Backend-Roadmap-2024/README.md

 Build a website to show your cv where you can add your works, services, portfolio, biography and all to be controlled using a dashboard
 [you can use any of these templates ](https://bootstrapmade.com/bootstrap-resume-cv-templates/):

-> now you must have basic understanding to the framework that could get you to the next level

 ##### Building API
 1. [Laravel API - 1](https://www.youtube.com/watch?v=mgdMeXkviy8)